islandora-deprecated/carapace/README.md

 A sub-theme customized to optimize the Islandora experience.

 ## Installation
+Installations instructions.

+Create a /custom folder inside your /themes folder if it doesn't already exist (not necessary but highly recommended).
+Move to the newly created custom folder and clone this repository inside.
+Alternatively, you can also download the compressed repository and extract in the custom folder.
+Once you have the files in the appropriate directory you should see the Carapace for Islandora theme in the appearance tab.
+Click the 'Install and set as default' link and you should be ready to go.

 This theme is a work in progress.
 If you have questions, suggestions, or comments, consider joining the Islandora User Interface Interest Group located at: https://github.com/islandora-interest-groups/Islandora-UI-Interest-Group.